microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/accessreviewinstance-list-contactedreviewers.md

 # List contactedReviewers
 Namespace: microsoft.graph

-Get the reviewers for an [access review instance](../resources/accessreviewinstance.md), irrespective of whether they have received a notification or not.
+Get the reviewers for an [access review instance](../resources/accessreviewinstance.md), irrespective of whether or not they have received a notification.
 The reviewers are represented by an [accessReviewReviewer](../resources/accessreviewreviewer.md) object.
 A list of zero or more objects are returned, including all of their nested properties.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).